 All these being said, what does “transcending your chart” really mean?
-The straightforward and perhaps superficial answer would be what I just mentioned, which is that you are no longer bound by what your chart says about your life, and a practitioner will not be able to get the correct deductions from your chart.
-A practitioner can only accurate if the chart-holder has been operating on ‘auto-pilot’ and nothing has been done to alter the course of what’s written in the chart.
+The straightforward and perhaps superficial answer would be what I just mentioned: that you are no longer bound by what your chart says about your life, and a practitioner will not be able to get the correct deductions from your chart.
+A practitioner can only be accurate if the chart-holder has been operating on ‘auto-pilot’ and nothing has been done to alter the course of what’s written in the chart.

-I’ve not mentioned this book for a long time now, but for those who haven’t, please Google up on a book called ‘Liao-Fan’s Four Lessons’ or 了凡四訓 which is a book written by a real person during the Ming Dynasty around 1550 which tackles this challenge on how to transcend your chart.
+I’ve not mentioned this book for a long time now, but for those who haven’t, please Google a book called ‘Liao-Fan’s Four Lessons’ or 了凡四訓 which is a book written by a real person during the Ming Dynasty around 1550, which tackles this challenge on how to transcend your chart.
 All you need to know about transcending charts is in that really old book, but I’ll try to address it in a more modern context with this entry.

 Now, let me pen down some of my thoughts regarding this subject:

 Transcending your chart is never an easy thing to do.
-It’s easy to talk about it or entertain the thought of it, but to really get down to doing it is a monumental task.
-I dare say 99% of my clients, and even the general population will not be able to achieve this in their lifetime.
+It’s easy to talk about it or entertain the thought of it, but to get down to doing it is a monumental task.
+I dare say 99% of my clients, and even the general population, will not be able to achieve this in their lifetime.

 If lucky colours and items can change your life, I’m pretty the Zen monk who taught Liao Fan how to transcend his chart would have mentioned it instead of asking him to do it via the tougher and longer route through self-cultivation and personal growth.

-Transcending One’s Chart Is Different For Everyone
+Transcending One’s BaZi Chart Is Different For Everyone

 The act of transcending your chart is different for everyone.

-It’s important to find out what you feel your gift to the world is or to be part of an organization that’s truly contributing to the world with a particular service or product.
+It’s important to find out what you feel your gift to the world is or to be part of an organization that’s truly contributing to the world with a particular service or product instead of just seeing it as merely a job.
 I am still very much part of the corporate world, so trust me when I say I know what everyone is going through.
-I certainly wish to progress in my corporate job as well and I would want to be aligned with the company’s values and principles.
+I wish to progress in my corporate job as well, and I want to be aligned with the company’s values and principles.

-Most people interpret transcending your chart as charging towards your goals with extreme gusto, but what I’ve experienced from my clients and my own life as well proves that this isn’t the best way to do it.
+Most people interpret transcending your chart as charging towards your goals with extreme gusto, but what I’ve experienced from my clients and my own life proves this isn’t the best way to do it.
 Yes, passion and enthusiasm are important, but like I always say – if you lose that balance in your approach to things, you will get into trouble.

 What Happens If You Didn’t Manage To Transcend Your BaZi or Zi Wei Dou Shu Chart?

 I always say this to my clients: Everything valuable in nature has to go through some form of forging process first.
-It’s the strongest Metal that gets forged by Fire into the sharpest weapon; the strongest Wood will withstand the cold of winter and heat of summer to continue growing.
-If you have not read my post on how to read your BaZi chart in a holistic manner, I would encourage you to do so.
+It’s the strongest Metal that gets forged by Fire into the sharpest weapon; the strongest Wood will withstand the cold of winter and parchedness of summer to continue growing.
+If you have not read my post on how to read your BaZi chart in a holistic manner, I will encourage you to do so.

-The Kind Of People Who DON’T Need Chinese Metaphysics To Do Well
+The Kind Of People Who Don’t Need Chinese Metaphysics To Do Well

-There is always some form of excuse or the fault is always on someone else.
+There is always some form of excuse, or the fault is always on someone else.

-I can tell you with absolute certainty that the worst BaZi charts I’ve seen are those who adamantly believe in colours and lucky charms and they don’t realize they are the real problem.
+I can tell you with absolute certainty that the worst BaZi charts I’ve seen are those who adamantly believe in colours and lucky charms and don’t realize they are the real problem.

 Be that someone who doesn’t need metaphysics to do well.